bitzesty/trade-tariff-backend/README.md

 #import! methods located in Taric/ChiefUpdate classes.
 Then it runs TaricImporter
 and ChiefImporter to parse and store xml/csv files.

-Whole process is quite similar for both taric and chief, but Chief updates also does transformation process at the end.
+Whole process is quite similar for both TARIC and CHIEF, but CHIEF updates also does transformation process at the end.
 Check ChiefTransformer class for more info (and ChiefUpdate#import!).

-In case of any errors, changes (per single update) are rollbacked and record itself is marked as failed.
+In case of any errors, changes (per single update) are roll-backed and record itself is marked as failed.

 ### Manual Rollback

-  Keep in mind that there are two ways of rollbacking, one with keeping updates stored in db, and another one without.
+  Keep in mind that there are two ways of rolling-back, one with keeping the intermediary updates stored in db, and another one without.
-  The default one is to remove taric/chief updates and transformations.
+  The default option is to remove TARIC/CHIEF updates and data transformations.

   ```
   DATE='2014-01-30' bundle exec rake tariff:sync:rollback